vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 1. Click the down arrow, next to the "eye" icon in the top-right corner, and select the environment you have imported.
 1. Click the "eye" icon and, in the dropdown window, click `Edit` in the top-right corner.
 1. Fill in the `Current Value` for the following fields to get started.
-For the first three keys, go to *Vipps Portal > Utvikler -> Test Keys.*
+For the first keys, go to *Vipps Portal > Utvikler -> Test Keys.*
-   * `client_id`
-   * `client_secret`
+   * `client_id` - Merchant key is required for getting the access token.
+   * `client_secret` - Merchant key is required for getting the access token.
-   * `Ocp-Apim-Subscription-Key`
+   * `Ocp-Apim-Subscription-Key` - Merchant subscription key.
-   * `merchantSerialNumber`
+   * `merchantSerialNumber` - Merchant id.
-1. For now, you also need to fill out values for all the parameters in the body of the calls, but we will provide example values soon.
+   * `internationalMobileNumber` - The mobile number for the test app profile you have received or registered, including country code.

+You can update any of the other environment variables.
+Be aware of this:

+* Any currency amount must be an Integer value minimum 100 in øre.
+* Most URLs must be `https`.

 ## Make API calls